beeb/beeb-li/src/lib/posts/aws-lambda-rust-docker.md

 It took me a while to find this information because I didn't really know what I was looking for.
 Turns out the ["Invoke" docs describes this URL](https://docs.aws.amazon.com/lambda/latest/api/API_Invoke.html).

-If we send this request to the container, we get the answer, in the API Gateway response format 🎉:
+If we send this request to the container, we get a response from our function 🎉 (albeit wrapped in the API Gateway response format).

 <Console entries={[
 "curl -X POST --data '{\"version\":\"2.0\",\"rawQueryString\":\"name=beeb\",\"requestContext\":{\"http\":{\"method\":\"GET\"},\"timeEpoch\":0}}' http://localhost:8080/2015-03-31/functions/function/invocations",